yimingguoocean/yimingguoocean.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
+**Talk (invited)**: “OAE modeling on the U.S. Northeast Shelf: where to deploy and what happens next” Bedford Institute of Oceanography, Dartmouth, NS, Canada, July 2026.

+**Talk (invited)**: “OAE modeling on the U.S. Northeast Shelf: where to deploy and what happens next” Department of Oceanography, Dalhousie University, Halifax, NS, Canada, July 2026.

+**Talk**: “Searching for hidden swirls in the Great Lakes: what we can (and can’t yet) see” 2026 Illinois Geographic Society Annual Meeting, Ottawa- Starved Rock - Peru, IL, April 2026.
+[Recipient of annual research grant]

+**Talk**: “Does dynamical downscaling improve multiyear prediction skill on the U.S. Northeast continental shelf?”
+2026 CESM ESPWG Winter Meeting, Boulder, CO, February 2026 (virtual).

+**Talk**: “Modeling Ocean Alkalinity Enhancement in the U.S. Northeast Shelf: Site Selection and Calcification-Enhanced Baseline” 2026 AGU Ocean Sciences Meeting, Glasgow, Scotland, February 2026 (virtual).

 **Talk**: “Site Selection for Ocean Alkalinity Enhancement on the US Northeast Shelf: Perspectives from Passive Tracer Experiments” WHOI Postdoc Symposium, MBL Swope Center, Woods Hole, MA, February 2025.

 Poster: “Site Selection for Ocean Alkalinity Enhancement on the US Northeast Shelf: Perspectives from Passive Tracer Experiments” 2024 AGU Fall Meeting, D.C., December 2024.